-For properties purchased and conveyed through the Strategic Buyout Program, a Declaration of Covenants and Restrictions will be incorporated with the deed for each parcel and recorded in their the register of deed's office in the county where the property is located.
-In addition, copies of all executed property deeds and covenants must be maintained by the program and Buyout Property Recipient, as applicable, in NCORR project files.
+For properties purchased and conveyed through the Strategic Buyout Program, a Declaration of Covenants and Restrictions will be incorporated with the deed for each parcel and recorded in thein the register of deed's office in the county where the property is located.
+In addition, copies of all executed property deeds and covenants must be maintained by the program and BPR, as applicable, in ReBuild NC Project files.